 While it might be tempting to cover your entire piece with distressing furniture wax, you want to focus your attention on the details.
 Concave areas with carvings provide the best opportunities for antiquing since those are the places time weathers the most, leaving recessed areas darker to capture natural shadows.

 6. Fix Mistakes with Clear Wax

-Completing furniture makeovers with wax from the Real Milk Paint Co. usually proves a quick, simple process, and knowing some tips and tricks to help the process along boosts your confidence.
-No matter if you’re refinishing your kitchen cabinets, redoing an old dresser or upcycling a garage sale cabinet you got for a song, using dark wax to antique the piece of furniture brings visual interest and unique style to your home décor.
+Completing furniture makeovers or furniture refinishing with the best wood wax from the Real Milk Paint Co. usually proves a quick, simple process, and knowing some tips and tricks to help the process along boosts your confidence.
+No matter if you’re refinishing your kitchen cabinets, redoing an old dresser with chalk paint or upcycling a garage sale cabinet you got for a song, using dark wax to antique the piece of furniture brings visual interest and unique style to your home décor.